 Fast-fashion retailer H&M, is a company utilizing demand forecasting to manage store inventories.
 The software analyzes customer receipts to determine the stock levels of products.
 This allows the stores to determine which products need greater promotion and which products need to have their stocks replenished.
 Patterns can also be found during this process.
 For example, H&M might discover they sell the most leather jackets on the east coast and may adjust store inventory accordingly.

 Companies can analyze the data of users interacting with a website.
-Whether it is investigating the step-by-step route of a customer’s journey upon entering the site until they make a purchase, or determining which pages experience the most visitors, companies can use cognitive computing to collect this data and adjust their interface accordingly.
-Therefore, the site can be modified to become more user-friendly and/or drive more conversions.
+Whether it is investigating the step-by-step route of a customer’s journey upon entering the site until they make a purchase, identifying ways to improve customer service, improving social media engagement, or determining which pages experience the most visitors, companies can use cognitive computing to collect this data and adjust their interface accordingly.
+Therefore, the site can be modified to become more user-friendly and/or drive more conversions and mobile payments.

-Cognitive computing has brought numerous advancements to the retail industry.
+Cognitive computing in retail and cognitive technology has brought numerous advancements to the industry.
 Through demand forecasting, price optimization, and website design, cognitive computing has provided retailers with the tools to become more agile businesses.